What is chain stretch?

 MicPol® particles are less than .03 microns in size, about 1500 times smaller than the diameter of a human hair.
 This gives our lubricants excellent creeping and penetrating abilities, so they can get into the tiny spaces between pins, rollers, bushings, and plates.

 MicPol® particles are also polarized, so they carry a negative charge.
-This means they can bond to the positive particles on a metal surface, resulting in magnetic adherence.
-This is far stronger than the bond created by other lubricants that rely simply on “stickiness” to stay in place.
+This means they can bond to the positive particles on a metal surface.
 As a result, Interflon lubricants with MicPol® often last up to ten times as long as viscous petrochemical lubricants.

 To learn more about MicPol®, see our blog post “What is MicPol®?”